objectionary/eo/README.md

-There is also a module called `eo-runtime`, which includes both `.eo` and `.java` code for most popular and important objects that any of you will need in order to write even a simple in EO.
+There is also a module called `eo-runtime`, which includes both `.eo` and `.java` code for most popular and important objects that any of you will need in order to write even a simple EO program.
 There are objects like `string`, `int`, `sprintf`, `stdout`, and so on.
-You may want to contribute there by creating new objects.
+By the way, you may want to contribute there by creating new objects.

 ## How to Contribute